rapideditor/country-coder/README.md

 coder.iso1A2Code([-4.5, 54.2], { level: 'region' });  // returns 'IM'
 ```

-You can also use the coder methods to convert between identifiers.
+The same method can convert from other identifiers.

 ```js
 const coder = new CountryCoder();